ner0-m/elsa/docs/guides/python_guide/python_bindings.md

 Python Bindings
 -----------------------------

-Elsa also comes with python bindings for almost all aspects of the framework.
+_elsa_ also comes with python bindings for almost all aspects of the framework.
 This short guide aims to give an introduction into some simple cases and explain how one can easily translate C++ code into python code for faster prototyping and experimenting.
 One major benefit that comes with the python bindings is that we are able to natively